Mark Stein (musician)

 Mark Stein (born March 11, 1947) is an American keyboardist, composer and arranger, who is a member of the Psychedelic rock group Vanilla Fudge.
 Stein also worked in the Tommy Bolin band and Alice Cooper's band during 1978 and 1979.
+Stein is known for his use of the Hammond B-3 organ.
+Stein has also guest appeared on stage with Deep Purple, Steve Miller Band and Carl Palmer.
+Mark has worked prominently with Dave Mason since 1980 and currently tours in his backing band.